GonzoDMX/easy-forms-svelte/README.md

 # easy-forms-svelte

-Easy to use form components for Svelte 5 with TypeScript support, prioritizing simplicity over flexibility.
+This is a form components library for Svelte 5.
+It prioritizes simplicity over flexibility.
+The primary goals of this library are to do the following:

+- Reduce boilerplate in form creation
+- Provide pre-styled, accessible form components
+- Integrate well with internationalization
+- Maintains Svelte's reactivity model with bind:value
+- Allows for customization while providing sensible defaults
+- Integrates with your tailwind configuration

 ## Installation